Table of Contents

 ${CC}” in place of “${CC}”.
 You could even

-add it to the definition of CC
+add it to the definition of CC, if only

 libraries are being built in a given Makefile.
 This one command